seamusdemora/seamusdemora.github.io/MacStuff.md

    2. >June 16, 2004

 So - ***someone*** at Apple recognized their documentation sucks, yet the document was last updated in mid-2004!
+That recognition occurred more than 22 years ago; as of macOS Tahoe, the documentation for `screencapture` has yet to be updated.
+The poor state of Apple's documentation should not be news to any user.

-But we're not here to belabor the poor state of Apple's documentation.
  Here's a script that will do a *bulk-rename* of all the files in your screenshots (or any other) folder:

 ```zsh
 #!/bin/zsh